 Booking your Course

-When you are ready to book your initial assessment, please contact either of the Course Managers to discuss your experience and make the appropriate arrangements.
-You are free to select either Course Manager according to your own preference and you may wish to speak with both of them prior to committing to a particular Course Manager.
+When you are ready to book your initial assessment, please contact any of the Course Managers to discuss your experience and make the appropriate arrangements.
+You are free to select any Course Manager according to your own preference and you may wish to speak with one or all of them prior to committing to a particular Course Manager.
 Contact details

 Preparing for the Course